-- (1) Shenzhen Xunlei is our consolidated affiliated entity.
-Mr. Sean Shenglong Zou, our co-founder, chairman and chief executive officer, Mr. Hao Cheng, our co-founder and director, Mr. Jianming Shi, Guangzhou Shulian Information Investment Co., Ltd. and Ms. Fang Wang respectively own 76.0%, 8.3%, 8.3%, 6.7% and 0.7% of Shenzhen Xunlei's equity interests. - (2) The remaining 0.1% of the equity interest is owned by Mr. Sean Shenglong Zou. - (3) The remaining 30% of the equity interest is owned by Mr. Hao Cheng.
+- (1) Shenzhen Xunlei is owned by Mr. Sean Shenglong Zou, our co-founder, chairman and chief executive officer, Mr. Hao Cheng, our co-founder and director, Mr. Jianming Shi, Guangzhou Shulian Information Investment Co., Ltd. and Ms. Fang Wang. - (2) The remaining 0.1% of the equity interest is owned by Mr. Sean Shenglong Zou. - (3) The remaining 30% of the equity interest is owned by Mr. Hao Cheng.